percyqaz/percyqaz/README.md

 I currently work professionally in C#, and I use mostly F# outside of work
 I generally recommend using different stacks, IDEs, color schemes in and out of work to protect your sanity - I often pull 20-30 hours a week on hobby projects on top of my job

-Currently solidifying my foundations to ensure I can have a long-lasting successful career in software
+Currently solidifying my foundations to ensure I have a long-lasting successful career in software

 ## ✨ Take a look at some cool things I maintain